solana-labs/solana/bench-exchange/README.md

     contain the same information as the trade request.
 - Price spread
   - The difference between the two matching trade orders.
-The spread is the profit of the broker initiating the swap request.
+The spread is the profit of the Swapper initiating the swap request.
 - Swap requirements
   - Policies that result in a successful trade swap.
 - Swap request